 Anyone entrusted with the care of a dog knows that vomiting is an occupational hazard.
 It can happen seemingly without warning, but this doesn't mean there isn't a reason behind it.
 Often this reason is relatively benign.
 It is a reflex action which can be prompted by a full stomach or rich food.
-However, there are also some causes for concern.
-When we see that there is color in the vomit, then we should look to see if it matches the color of something they have eaten.
-When we see our dog throwing up yellow, we usually see there is Consistency is also important.
+There are also some causes for concern, such as when there is an odd color in their vomit which doesn't match what they have eaten.
+Consistency is also important.
 If the vomit is mainly liquid or has the appearance of foam, we might expect the presence of bile.

 You may ask yourself, why is my dog throwing up green bile?
 You might want to know the significance of the color and if there is something you should be worried about.
 AnimalWised takes a look at the possible reasons behind throwing up green bile and what you should do about it.

 To understand why your dog is throwing up green bile, we need to get a better understanding of the canine digestive system.
 Food is eaten through the mouth, digested in the gastrointestinal tract and excreted mainly through the anus and urethra.
 After travelling through the esophagus, the food enters the stomach where gastric acids helps to break it down.
 This process of breaking down food is complex.

 Bile is produced in the liver and its purpose is to help break down molecules from food in the small intestine.
 The bile produced in the liver is then stored in the gallbladder (bile was sometimes known as ‘gall’).
 When the food leaves the stomach, it first enters the duodenum which is the beginning of the small intestine.
 Bile is then sent from the gallbladder into the duodenum to continue with the digestive process.
 A little bile entering the stomach is relatively normal and often will not provide symptoms.
 However, if we see our dog vomiting up bile we know that the bile reflux has been engaged.